TehNut/svelte-floating-ui/README.md

 <svelte:window on:resize={() => update(updateOptions)} />
 ```

+To have Floating UI handle position updates for you, pass `true` or [`AutoUpdateOptions`](https://floating-ui.com/docs/autoUpdate#options) to have it's builtin utility handle updates for you.

 ### Applying custom styles on compute

 To apply styles manually, you can pass the `onComputed` option to `createFloatingActions`.
 This is a function that recieves a [`ComputePositionReturn`](https://floating-ui.com/docs/computeposition#return-value).
 This function is called every time the tooltip's position is computed.